 - Womb Level: One section of the second map has you drive down the throat of a giant snake.

-- The Pumpkin Garden Zerg Rushes you with EVERY MOB IN THE GAME AT ONCE.
+- The Pumpkin Garden Zerg Rushes you with every mob in the game at once.

-The TouristA very unusual map: the protagonist falls asleep in a tour bus in Paris, an wakes up to find the city totally deserted.
+The TouristA very unusual map: the protagonist falls asleep in a tour bus in Paris, and wakes up to find the city totally deserted.
 They begin to suspect that recent predictions of the end of the world were correct

 The Tourist contains examples of:

 - Absurdly Spacious Sewer: Not only is it nice and big, it's accessible through a giant hole in the ground.

 - Beautiful Void: Set in a deserted city full of huge empty rooms, other characters only briefly appear in voice only.